jnozzi/cocoadev.com/SiteContent/General/HowToRestrainNSTextViewToNletters.markdown

-I have a [[NSTextView]] that is editable and i want to restrain the amount of letters or numbers the end user types into the box.
+I have a General/NSTextView that is editable and i want to restrain the amount of letters or numbers the end user types into the box.

 Any pointers to how I would create this behavior would be great.
 I am newbe and have waded through ducuments for 4 days now to no avail.